vil-kautto/stock-app/README.md

 ## Setup instructions

-The live demo of the application can be tested at [villekautto.xyz](http://villekautto.xyz)

-Otherwise you can clone the repository or download the .zip folder from the github page and run tehe server on your computer.
+You can clone the repository or download the .zip folder from the github page and run the server on your computer.
-Instructions can be found  below
+Instructions for site setup can be found below in "build" -section

 ## Project's folder structure